 ~ Science & Science Fiction in Superhero Comics

 ~ Careers is Science, Engineering, Technology & Math

 ~ Not on the drawing board, but other Steampunk topics (except gaming & LARP)

 Credentials and Ancillary info:

-A D Cruize has been involved in Steampunk since late 2010 and participates in about 11 events per year.
-He enjoys presenting panels and workshops at conventions and is usually in league with his (real life) brother, Arewe' Thereyet.
+A D Cruize has been involved in Steampunk since late 2010 and has been presenting panels and workshops at conventions for much of that time.
 Cruize is an industrial physicist with 30+ years of design and development engineering experience.
-Thereyet has 30+ years of industrial machining and fabrication experience.
 Almost all presentations are designed to run 50 minutes and include a handout with a panel outline and additional resources.
 Panel descriptions for Con programs are available upon request.
-We are willing to travel outside of Texas but like to facilitate, and strongly encourage, development of local talent.
+He is willing to travel outside of Texas but likes to facilitate, and strongly encourages, development of local talent.

 Cruize is happy to deliver Steampunk and non-Steampunk content that:

 He is not a professional dance instructor - merely an enthusiast who understands that enthusiasm is contagious.
 He owns a tuxedo that he loves to wear with his top hat and has served as both a DJ and a Master of Ceremonies.